How does the treatment work?

 How is the treatment carried out?

-For Intense Pulsed Light treatment a thin layer of chilled gel is applied to the skin to aid light absorption by the vessel.
+A thin layer of chilled gel is applied to the skin to aid light absorption by the vessel.
 The light applicator is then placed on the skin and a short pulse of light is released.
 The applicator is then moved to the neighbouring area and the process is repeated until the entire area is treated.
 The chilled gel is removed and the area cooled.
-A similar process is carried out for laser treatment except the chilled gel is not required.
 During treatment, protective eye wear will be provided.

 Am I suitable for treatment?

 Treatment is suitable for most people, however, best results are obtained for those with fair skin, and there is less chance of side effects.
-The best response is seen with facial thread veins, spider naevi and rosacea.
+The best response is seen with facial thread veins, spider naevi, rosacea and campbell de morgan spots.

 How does the treatment feel?

 Treatment is mildly uncomfortable but there is no need for anaesthesia and the procedure is actually quite quick.
-Sensations vary but most describe it as a very quick hot pin prick.
+Sensations vary but most describe it as a very quick hot pin prick or the flick of an elastic band.

 Are there any side effects?